Politicians now launder billions through Yahoo boys – EFCC

-The Economic and Financial Crimes Commission (EFCC) has revealed that politically exposed persons (PEPs) in Nigeria are using internet fraudsters, popularly known as ‘yahoo-yahoo boys’, to launder billions of naira in stolen public funds into offshore accounts.
+ABUJA – The Economic and Financial Crimes Commission, EFCC, has revealed that politically exposed persons, PEPs, in Nigeria are using internet fraudsters, popularly known as ‘yahoo-yahoo boys,’ to launder billions of naira in stolen public funds into offshore accounts.

-This shocking disclosure was made during a media briefing at the EFCC headquarters in Abuja on Monday by the commission’s chairman, Ola Olukoyede.

-Olukoyede, who has spearheaded the agency’s anti-corruption efforts since assuming office, emphasised that the involvement of politicians in these illicit activities highlights systemic corruption within Nigeria’s political and governance systems.
+EFCC chairman, Ola Olukoyede, who disclosed this at a briefing in Abuja yesterday, said the involvement of politicians in these illicit activities highlights systemic corruption within Nigeria’s political and governance systems.

-He disclosed that investigations have uncovered how PEPs collaborate with these fraudsters to open cryptocurrency wallets and transfer stolen funds abroad to purchase luxury items such as cars and houses.
+He said investigations had uncovered how PEPs collaborate with fraudsters to open cryptocurrency wallets and transfer stolen funds abroad to purchase luxury items, such as cars and houses.

 “Most of these politically exposed persons identify these boys, lodge them in hotels, and the boys open accounts for them to take the money abroad.”